 Miranda has recently appeared as sole junior counsel in the Supreme Court in the case of Thevarajah v Riordan and has appeared alone in the High Court on a related application in the same case.

 Miranda regularly handles property disputes including possession, forfeiture and dilapidation.
 She accepts instructions from both landlords and tenants.

 Miranda has a strong commercial practice, with particular expertise in matters involving insolvency and bankruptcy.
-She is currently acting as junior counsel, led by Thomas Roe QC, in a multi-party franchise dispute.
+Recently acted as sole junior counsel, led by Thomas Roe QC, in a multi-party franchise dispute.

 In 2014-2015 Miranda worked as the Judicial Assistant to Lord Kerr at the Supreme Court and Judicial Committee of the Privy Council, during which time she worked on high-profile public law cases including:

 •R (Evans) v Attorney General